pramod8095/pramod8095/README.md

 Hi👋,

 My name is Pramod and I'm a web developer based on Bangalore.
-I love playing around with ReactJS  and hopefully creating something that makes people smile 😊.
+I love playing around with ReactJS  and creating something that makes people smile 😊.

 I enjoy turning complex problems into simple, beautiful and intuitive designs.
 When I'm not pushing pixels, you'll find me cooking 🍳, gardening 🧑‍🌾 or Walking in the park 🏞️.